The LoveCrave: Biography

-Singer Francesca Chiara is in charge of the graphics and invented "Rain", her 3D alter-ego.
-Being a born writer, she wrote a fictional story ("The Angel and the Rain") that pieces all the songs together and is included in the band's debut album booklet.
+Francesca Chiara is also in charge of the graphics and invented "Rain", her 3D alter-ego.
+Francesca wrote a fictional story ("The Angel and the Rain") that pieces all the songs together and was included in the band's debut album booklet.

-Iakk has been playing drums with Tank and Francesca for about six years and usually takes care of the live sets and rehearsals.

-Simon Dredo, Francesca's best friend from high school, was the last to join the band as bass player in March 2005 after a tour in England, just in time to record the bass parts for the songs.

-Tank and Francesca, co-writers for many years, wrote about 15 songs in less than a month and that’s how a live metal band becomes a serious project aiming to the music industry.

-What the LoveCrave were looking for during the recordings was "a rough, elegant and new sound".
-They took inspiration also from Iron Maiden and eighties sound to the Depeche Mode.
-They created in their mind a sort of Blade Runner world and tried to put music in it.
+Co-writers Tank and Francesca took inspiration from Iron Maiden and eighties bands such as Depeche Mode.
+They created a Blade Runnerinspired world and tried to put music in it.

-In March 2006 they signed with the German record label Repo Records that started making plans for the release of The Angel And The Rain.
-In May 2006 the band signed with WOD, one of the biggest gothic/metal booking agencies in Europe.
-In June 2006 the mastering of the album was done by Alex Klier at LXK Studios, Munich and in August the band left for a pre-release German tour with The Birthday Massacre, a Canadian band.
-He played since 2007 all 4 months in his hometown Milan in the Club Alcatraz.
+In March 2006 they signed with the German record label Repo Records to work on the release of The Angel And The Rain.
+In May 2006 the band signed with European gothic metal agency WOD.
+In June 2006 the mastering of the album was completed by Alex Klier at LXK Studios, Munich and in August the band left for a pre-release German tour with Canadian band The Birthday Massacre.

 The Angel And The Rain finally hit the stores on October 31, 2006.

 English radio station TotalRock gave the band the chance to play in London in January 2007 at Camden Underworld.
 The day before the show The LoveCrave recorded 4 unplugged tracks at the Sonic Studio of TotalRock.

 On May 7, 2007 the band announced a change in the lineup: Iakk was replaced by Bob The Machine Parolin.
-In the same month The LoveCrave got a spot at the WGT Festival of Leipzig.
+In the same month The LoveCrave secured a spot at the WGT Festival of Leipzig.